 Although not part of Triton's supply chain, the investments, which we make, have greater impacts than our own business operations.
 It is the responsibility of each company, where applicable, to comply with its obligations under the MSA.
 However, before making any investment, we carry out due diligence into key aspects of the relevant business, which includes operational risks such as those which could arise through material risks within its supply chain.
 This is in line with Triton's ESG framework and approach to responsible investment.
-Last year, we implemented a new bespoke online screening platform to support assess potential and existing portfolio companies' exposure to ESG risks.
+We operate online screening platforms to assess potential and existing portfolio companies' exposure to ESG risks.
 The system enables in-depth analysis and real-time monitoring of ESG risks, including those related to modern slavery.
 We conducted ESG training for our portfolio companies on modern slavery and their obligations under the MSA.